-Once established, growing catnip plants in your garden should grow 2-3’ tall and will likely start spreading themselves out like other members of the mint family.
+Once established, growing catnip plants in your garden will likely start spreading themselves out like other members of the mint family.
 Catnip grows to a height of 3 to 4 feet.

 Wherever you grow it, catnip plants will produce lovely gray-green foliage that is very fragrant when crushed.
 It also develops small white or purple flowers in clusters that bloom from late spring to fall.